annie924/GUI-based/README.md

 - As a user, I want to be able to save my everyday sleeping data list including month, date, sleep hour and grade of daily sleeping quality to file
 - As a user, I want to be able to load my sleeping data list from file

+## Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the button labelled "Add Data"
+- You can generate the second required event related to adding Xs to a Y by selecting the menu item labelled "Report" and selecting item labelled "Report All" to get all data input and another item labelled "Month Report" to get report for given month
+- You can locate my visual component by opening the program
+- You can save the state of my application by selecting menu item labelled "File" and then selecting item labelled "Save"
+- You can reload the state of my application by selecting menu item labelled "File" and then selecting item labelled "Load" and you would see the loading data in the main frame